 Reports released to the public will not be withdrawn if an objection is received subsequent to the report's release.

 The current holder of a mining tenement covered by the report, or any subsequent tenement granted in renewal of or substitution for such a mining tenement, has the right to object to the release of the report under Regulation 96(5) of the Mining Act.

 All objections must be in writing, include the ‘A’ number (Accession number of report), and specifically detail the page numbers and paragraphs in each report that justify the request for non-release of reports.

 Objections should be submitted in writing, in two associated documents as follows:

 - a covering letter

 - a ‘read only’ PDF file or preferably a ‘read only’ Excel spreadsheet.

-Objections to the release of reports should be addressed to the Director Geoscience and Resource Strategy, and emailed to firstname.lastname@example.org
+Objections to the release of reports should be addressed to the Executive Director, Geological Survey and Resource Strategy Division, and emailed to firstname.lastname@example.org.

 All objections will be acknowledged.